Tacoma Rainiers Game Notes - at Reno

 • Discuss this story on the Pacific Coast League message board...

+- Reno's Offense Erupts for 13 Runs in Series Finale vs Tacoma - Reno Aces

-- Long Ball Sinks Sugar Land on Friday Night - Sugar Land Space Cowboys
+- Space Cowboys Shut out in Finale against Durham - Sugar Land Space Cowboys

 - Tacoma Rainiers Game Notes - at Reno - Tacoma Rainiers